- Homosexuality

 LGBT discrimination in Fiji is illegal.

-LGBT employment discrimination in Fiji is sexual orientation only.
+LGBT employment discrimination in Fiji is sexual orientation and gender identity.

 Same-sex adoption in Fiji is illegal.